-Description: This Petzl Power Liquid Chalk is designed mostly for gym climbing, but it could be paired with other chalk in order to increase your grip while you’re out rock climbing.
+Description: This, 200 ml Petzl Power Liquid Chalk is designed mostly for gym climbing, but it could be paired with other chalks, in order to increase your grip while you’re out rock climbing.

-Description: Nothing’s more affordable than this Metolius Super Chalk Refillable Chalk Sock, and it has a long-standing reputation behind it.
+Description: This Metolius Super Chalk Sock, is one of the most affordable chalks out there, and it has a long-standing reputation behind it.
 It’s been in the market for years, and many climbers have trusted their health and safety to this climbing chalk.